geoffsee/spec-ai/docs/SETUP.md

 # Setup

+This project requires some preliminary setup to run OCR natively.
+This method of data extraction was chosen for high performance.

 ## Extractous Native Build Setup Guide

 This guide walks through the steps to configure GraalVM 23+ and Tesseract for the extractous native build used by the `file_extract` tool.